AstarNetwork/astar-docs/docs/wasm/stack/nodes-clients.md

 # Nodes and Clients

-## Local development nodes
+## Local Development Nodes

 ### Swanky Node

-Swanky Node is the local development node tracking the Shiden network.
+Swanky Node is a local development node tracking the Shiden network.

-It is the best choice if you want to develop your contract & test it in the local environment prior to deployment on Astar/Shiden mainnet.
+Swanky Node is the best choice if you would like to develop your contract & test it in your local environment, prior to deployment on Astar/Shiden mainnet.

 Features:

 - Consensus: `instant-seal` and `manual-seal`
-- dApps staking enabled
+- dApp staking enabled
 - Chain-extensions

 You can find the Github repo [here](https://github.com/AstarNetwork/swanky-node).

 ### Substrate Contract Node

-Substrate contract node targets substrate master.
-It is the best choice if you want to try the latest feature or unstable feature of ink! and/or pallet-contracts.
+Substrate contract node targets Substrate master.
+It is the best choice if you would like to try the latest features, or unstable features, of ink! and/or pallet-contracts.

 Features:

 - Targets the latest Substrate master
 - Consensus: `instant-seal`

-Github can be found [here](https://github.com/paritytech/substrate-contracts-node).
+The Github repository can be found [here](https://github.com/paritytech/substrate-contracts-node).

 ## Testnet Node: Shibuya

-Shibuya has almost the exact chain specifications as our mainnet Shiden & Astar and creates the best test environment for developers who want to launch their dApp on the mainnet.
+Shibuya has nearly the same chain specifications as Shiden & Astar mainnets, and provides an ideal environment for developers to test and debug their smart contracts, prior to launching their dApp on mainnet.

-Shibuya's `pallet-contracts` has `unstable-feature` so you can use unstable flagged features of ink! `pallet-contracts`.
+Shibuya's `pallet-contracts` has `unstable-feature` so you can use features from ink! that are flagged unstable in `pallet-contracts`.

-To get the latest info & get tokens via faucet, please check Shibuya's official docs.
+To get the latest information and test tokens from the Faucet, consult Shibuya's official docs.

 ## Mainnet Node: Shiden

 Wasm contracts are live on Shiden.
-You can interact with them in the same way as Shibuya.
+You can interact with them in the same way as you would on Shibuya.

 ## Mainnet Node: Astar